DanielFloeter/description-list-block/readme.txt

 == Screenshots ==

 1. The Description List Block in the front-end view.
+2. Rendered HTML
-2. From the Description List Block control, you can insert description list pairs (dt, dd) before or after the current selection or delete a description list.
+3. From the Block control or with shortcuts, you can insert description list pairs (dt, dd) before or after the current selection or delete a description list.
-3. Grid style
+4. Grid style
+5. Block Styles 'transformation' without change any code.

 == Changelog ==